 - Providing a natural sanctuary for northern Indiana’s plants and animals

 - Providing environmental education for people of all ages

 - Providing a setting for re-creating opportunities that benefit the human body and spirit while not exploiting the land or excessively disturbing its ecosystems

 Education is, by nature, interdisciplinary and integrates many fields

-Environmental education adds the natural sciences by incorporating ecology, biology, chemistry, and physical/outdoor education into curricula.
-Throughout Merry Lea’s Graduate Program curriculum, ecological learning and pedagogical skills are integrated.
+Environmental education incorporates ecology, biology, chemistry, and physical/outdoor education into curricula.
+Throughout Merry Lea’s Graduate Program curriculum, ecological learning and pedagogical skills are enmeshed.

 A foundation of your experience is exploring and learning about our outdoor classroom and ecosystem laboratory/nature preserve that contains a diverse group of Indiana ecosystems that have been managed to provide both rare and typical Midwestern habitat including: wetlands, bogs, lakeshores, upland and lowland forests, prairies, and meadows.